munificent/magpie/doc/site/markdown/language/operators.markdown

     :::magpie
     +   -   /   *#$%   +something    *3

-The only difference between an operator and a regular identifier is that operators appear in infix (between two arguments) position.
+The only difference between an operator and a regular identifier is that operators appear in infix position&mdash; the two arguments to them surround the operator.

 ### Using Operators

 Operators are used just like you'd expect:

     :::magpie
-    1 + 2 // evaluates to three
+    1 + 2 // Evaluates to three.

 Under the hood, that gets translated to calling the `+` method on `1`, passing in `2` as the argument.
 This means that operators aren't totally symmetric: the left-hand argument becomes the receiver, so it has greater control over how the operator is handled.